alefore/weblog/zettelkasten.md

 ##### Semilattice

-I have a starting "index" note that contains links to most of topics in my Zettelkasten.
-The following is a histogram of the distance (i.e., minimal number of links) that all reachable notes (which is the vast majority of notes) have from the index:
+I have a starting "index" note that contains links to most of topics in my Zettelkasten; almost every note can be reached following links.
+The following is the distribution of the distances from the index over all notes (i.e., the shortest path across links starting at the index and ending at the note):

 ![images/013.svg](images/013.svg)

+I put at -1 unreachable notes.

 By ordering notes based on their distance from the index and ignoring "upward" or "sideways" links, I can represent (a subset of the edges in) the graph as a